lanl-ansi/Juniper.jl/docs/src/options.md

 ### strong_branching_perc::Float64 [25]

 Defines the percentage of variables to consider for strong branching.
+If set to 25 it means that strong branching is performed on 25% of all discrete variables.
+Variables which are discrete in the relaxation aren't considered again but count to the number of all discrete variables.
 If the number of variables is smaller than `2` it is fixed at `2` as strong branching doesn't make sense for one variable.

 ### strong_branching_nsteps::Int64 [1]